Environmental Benefits

 Clean bedsheets and pillows before an outdoors-facing window

-Made exclusively with man-made fibers, Pürlin® linens are substantially more water efficient and ecologically sound than their cotton based equivalents.
-Cotton is the most water intensive of all crops and the most toxic.
-Because cotton plants are exposed and vulnerable to insects and diseases in the field, numerous toxic pesticides and chemicals including known carcinogens are applied to the crops to prevent them from being destroyed.
+Made exclusively with man-made fibers, Pürlin® linens are substantially more water efficient and ecologically sound than their cotton-based equivalents.
+Cotton is the most water-intensive of all crops, and the most toxic.
+Because cotton plants are vulnerable to insects and diseases in the field, numerous toxic pesticides and chemicals (including known carcinogens) are applied to the crops to prevent them from being destroyed.

 Linen Production

-Producing Pürlin Sheets and Pillowcases saves tremendous amounts of water when compared to the manufacturing of cotton based linens.
+Pürlin® linen production saves tremendous amounts of water when compared to the manufacturing of traditional cotton-based linens.

-Once outfitted, this same 100-room hotel will use 400,000 gallons of water annually to launder their cotton-based sheets and another 900,000 gallons of water to manufacture the 25% replacement of inventory that is required each year.
-This equates to nearly 1,300,000 total gallons of water to maintain cotton based sheets in a 100-room hotel.
+Once outfitted with stock, this same 100-room facility will use 400,000 gallons of water annually to launder their cotton-based sheets and another 900,000 gallons of water to manufacture the 25% replacement inventory that is typically required from lost or damaged linen each year.
+This equates to nearly 1.3M total gallons of water to maintain traditional cotton-based sheets in a 100-room facility.

-In comparison, it takes approximately 32,000 gallons of water to make the Pürlin sheets necessary to supply the 100-room hotel for one year.
+In comparison, approximately 32,000 gallons of water are required to produce, recycle, and reconstitute Pürlin® linens necessary to supply the 100-room facility for an entire year.

-Pürlin Sheets are recycled through a heat intensive process that reaches temperatures of approximately 510 degrees Fahrenheit.
-This destroys bacteria and eliminates the need for powerful detergents, bleach, and sanitizing chemicals that are used in conventional hotel laundering operations.
+Pürlin® linens are recycled through a heat-intensive melting process that reaches temperatures of ~510ºF.
+This heat exposure destroys bacteria and eliminates the need for powerful cleansing and sanitizing detergents, bleaches, or chemicals that are required in conventional laundering operations.

-These toxic chemicals can irritate sensitive skin and are discharged into the local wastewater treatment system through the wash rinse cycle, ultimately ending up in the environment.
+These toxic laundering chemicals can irritate sensitive skin, but more importantly, are discharged into the local wastewater treatment system through the wash-rinse cycle, ultimately reaching and negatively impacting the environment.